lucienl100/fractal-landscape-generator/README.md

 This is project - 1 ...

 Project 1 is an implementation of the Diamond Square algorithm and custom HLSL shaders that demonstrates phong shading.
 This project is based on generating a fractal landscape using the DS algorithm.
 This implementation is made by, Lucien Lu, Nathan Rearick, Timmy Truong.

+The main project scene can be found under /Assets/ScenesTerrain.unity

 ## Technologies
 Project is created with: